Last Updated on July 7, 2022 by Alice Benny

 The best van life vehicle in the world is likely the iconic VW van.
 Known for decades as the ultimate and best vans for van life.
 Will it necessarily have all the bells and whistles of newer models, no. However, the VW van is a classic for a reason.

 Best Camper Vans for Living the Van Life

+The van life is yet another way that society is evolving with the help of technology.
 People who choose the van life obviously receive a huge benefit, but the life comes with risks too.